Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Background

 \subsection{Metadata for research data}

-Metadata are "structured, encoded data that describe the characteristics of information-bearing entities." \parencite[12]{zeng_metadata_2022} Compared to other forms of research data descriptions, metadata are more standardized; their goal is to "provide context and consistency" \parencite[77]{liu_methods_2025}.
+Metadata are "structured, encoded data that describe the characteristics of information-bearing entities." \parencite[12]{zeng_metadata_2022} Compared to other forms of research data descriptions, metadata are more structured; their goal is to "provide context and consistency" \parencite[77]{liu_methods_2025}.
 The resulting product, a metadata record, serves as a stand-in for the described object and allows users to interact with it in information systems \parencite{allison-cassin_metadata_2022,foulonneau_what_2008}. \\ Creating and maintaining metadata records is an important aspect of data curation, “the encompassing work and actions taken by curators of a data repository in order to provide meaningful and enduring access to data” \parencite[5]{johnston_how_2018}.
-A survey on curation activities research data repositories in the US showed that reviewing metadata and minting persistent identifiers are the most common curation actions \parencite{johnston_how_2018}.
+A survey on curation activities of research data repositories in the US showed that reviewing metadata and minting persistent identifiers are the most common curation actions \parencite{johnston_how_2018}.
 Researchers also expressed the opinion that “documentation” is the curation action undertaken by repositories that adds most value to their data \parencite{marsolek_understanding_2023}.
-This notion is mirrored by data curators - in their opinion, support from metadata experts can considerably improve the findability and usability of data \parencite{hemphill_how_2022}. \\ In general, the process of creating and maintaining metadata records is fluid and can include a variety of actions \parencite{french_framework_2025}.
-Especially in the context of research data, metadata creation is often conceptualized as a continuous process where metadata records are updated if the user base or the environment of a repository changes \parencite{habermann_metadata_2018,habermann_connecting_2023}. \\ Metadata records are also context-dependent, meaning that they describe objects from a specific point of view \parencite{allison-cassin_metadata_2022}.
+This notion is mirrored by data curators - in their opinion, support from metadata experts can considerably improve the findability and usability of data \parencite{hemphill_how_2022}. \\ The process of creating and maintaining metadata records is fluid and can include a variety of actions \parencite{french_framework_2025}.
+Especially in the context of research data, metadata creation is often conceptualized as a continuous process where metadata records are updated if the user base or the environment of a repository changes \parencite{greenberg_theoretical_2009,habermann_metadata_2018,habermann_connecting_2023}. \\ Metadata records describe objects from a specific point of view \parencite{allison-cassin_metadata_2022}.
 Like other forms of description, they are not "neutral" \parencite{hjorland_description_2023}, but are created for a specific purpose and therefore take a specific form that can vary depending on context.
-Although unavoidable, the context-dependence of metadata also causes friction, for example through the language used in descriptions \parencite{eschenfelder_inter-organisational_2020}.